Santa takes a back seat to COVID vaccine, UPS, FedEx officials say

 By Lisa Baertlein

-"We're giving priority to all the vaccine shipments," Wesley Wheeler, president of global healthcare for UPS, told the U.S. Senate Committee on Commerce, Science & Transportation on Thursday.
+"We're giving priority to all the vaccine shipments," Wesley Wheeler, president of the global healthcare unit at UPS, told the U.S. Senate Committee on Commerce, Science & Transportation on Thursday.

 A panel of outside advisers to the U.S. Food and Drug Administration is meeting on Thursday to weigh whether to recommend that the agency authorize Pfizer's coronavirus vaccine for emergency use, one of the last steps before vaccinations could begin.